theopenlane/openlane-infra/charts/grafana/HELM.md

 ## Description

-A Helm chart to deploy External Secrets Operator on GKE clusters for Openlane
+A Helm chart to deploy External Secrets Operator for Openlane

 ## Source Code